Skip to main content

 Accepting a Chargeback

 If the dispute is legitimate (e.g., you agree the patient was overcharged or the service wasn’t provided), click Accept Chargeback.
-This:
+You’ll be asked to confirm, since this:

 • Closes the dispute in the cardholder’s favor